 PR, or public relations, is a strategic process that helps a company or brand build good relationships with its audience.
 A PR campaign is a planned set of activities meant to improve the reputation of a brand.
 It involves getting the target audience involved and talking to them in order to reach a certain goal.

-Aside from that, these metrics should also be compared to those of competitors to see where the performance might be lacking.
-Public relations can be a real asset for any company, no matter how big or small it is or what it sells.
+That being said, these metrics, of course, even with virtual events, should also be compared to those of the competition to see where performance may be lacking.
+Public relations can be a real asset to any business, no matter how big or small it is or what it sells.

 PR is often slow to start, but over time it can grow into a bonfire.
 With the right mix of metrics, you can watch the needle slowly move toward an explosion of brand success.